knieriem/openocd-efm32-series2/README.md

 -	To be able to use the MSC peripheral, its clock must be enabled in the CMU.
 -	The RAM starts at a different address, 0x2... instead of 0x1....
 -	Flash base address is not 0x0 but 0x08000000 for EFR32xG23 (but still 0x0 for xG22).
--	Debug/device lock/erase has now moved to it's own SWD AP called DCI.
+-	Debug/device lock/erase has now moved to its own SWD AP called DCI.

 Since the work area address (i.e. the start of ram) gets configured in tcl/target/efm32.cfg, it has been decided to create a new `efm32s2` target in tcl/target/efm32s2.cfg,